This Gluten Free Apple Crumb Pie is loaded with juicy apples hiding underneath a cobblestone crumble topping for a crunchy spin on apple pie.

 It's not absolutely necessary, but it does aid in softening the apples and also cuts down on the amount of time the pie is in the oven.
 If not precooking the filling, add another 20 minutes to the baking time.

-more apple goodies
+more gluten free apple-y goodies

 - Bakery style apple fritters